- Author: Tavon

 Air Phase

 The air phase is similar to that of Nightbane in Karazhan, in that she cannot really be tanked at this point, she just flies around using her abilities.
-Ranged players can attack her when she’s overhead, but nobody else can, so they should be mindful of their threat — there’s no threat reset when she lands.
+Ranged players can attack her while she’s immediately overhead, but nobody else can, so they should be mindful of their threat — there’s no threat reset when she lands.
 Her abilities come in a fixed order: Demonic Vapor twice, followed by Fog of Corruption three times.

 Raid Composition & Preparation